 Let’s say that you have a package of products or services labeled at a price of $200.
 Every time someone buys or subscribes to this package, credit card providers like Visa or Master charge around $5-6 (2.5-3%) as a transaction fee.

-The Transactional Revenue Model for startups is very direct.
+The Transactional Revenue Model is one of the best revenue models for startups and is very direct.
 You have to sell services and products to generate revenue.

 The problem with this model is that it depends on your company’s branding.
 In the long run, the sustainability of your business or startup depends on the number of users buying or consuming your services